Photoshop Dancing In The Stars Effect Tutorial

-Dancing In The Stars Photo Effect
+Dancing In The Stars Effect With Photoshop

-Every month, we receive email from photographers asking for more creative ideas for displaying a client's wedding or engagement photos, similar to our popular Blend Photos Like A Hollywood Movie Poster and Wedding Couple In A Wine Glass tutorials.
 The other night, I was sitting outside staring up into space, hoping for a glimpse of the annual Perseid meteor shower, when the thought hit me - what if the wedding couple was up there dancing in the stars?
 Well, so much for the meteor shower (there's always next year, right?) as I raced back inside to play around in Photoshop and see where the idea would take me.
-Not surprisingly, creating this "dancing in the stars" effect (no relation to a certain tv show with a similar name) is very simple.
-In fact, a few of the steps are borrowed from our previous Create A Starry Night Sky tutorial, so if you've worked through that one, some of this will already be familiar to you.

 To create this effect, you'll need a photo of two people dancing close together, preferably a bride and groom but it doesn't necessarily have to be.
 I'll be using Photoshop CS5 throughout the tutorial but any recent version will do.
 Here's the final result we'll be working towards: